catalystneuro/neuroconv/docs/developer_guide/style_guide.rst

 #.
 Whenever possible, use the type dictionary constructor :code:`dictionary = dict(foo=bar)`  instead of the brace
    notation :code:`dictionary={foo: bar}`.
-Notable exceptions that do not lend themselves to this constructor are the use of  non-valid python expressions as keys (e.g :code:`1key` can not be used as a key because of the number at the beginning) or and the use of non-mutable objects as keys.
+Notable exceptions that do not lend themselves to this constructor are the use of  non-valid python expressions as keys (e.g :code:`1key` can not be used as a key because of the number at the beginning) and the use of non-mutable objects as keys.